TristanvanLeeuwen/IP_and_Im_Lectures/_sources/variational_formulations.md

 where the *functional* $J : \mathcal{U} \rightarrow \mathbb{R}_{\infty}$ consists of a *data-fidelity* and *regularisation* term.
 Here, $\mathbb{R}_{\infty} = \mathbb{R} \cup \{\infty\}$ denotes the extended real line and $\mathcal{U}$ is a Banach space.

-In this chapter we will discuss how to analyse the well-posedness of {eq}`variational` and lay out the connection between variational problems and PDEs through the *gradient flow*.
+In this chapter we will discuss how to analyze the well-posedness of {eq}`variational` and lay out the connection between variational problems and PDEs through the *gradient flow*.
 The contents of this chapter were heavily inspired by the excellent [lecture notes from Matthias J. Ehrhardt and Lukas F. Lang](https://mehrhardt.github.io/data/201803_lecture_notes_invprob.pdf)

 ---